 What smart speakers are available?

 The Amazon Echo range is one of the most popular and varied of any available.
-The collection includes the core Amazon Echo, Echo Dot, Echo Plus and the newly-launched Echo Studio.
-Or, if you are more of a visual person, there is also the Amazon Echo Show, Echo Show 5 and Echo Show 8; smart displays with various size HD screens.
+The collection includes the core Amazon Echo, Echo Dot and the Echo Studio.
+Or, if you are more of a visual person, there is also the Echo Show 5 and Echo Show 8; smart displays with various size HD screens.

 Having first been launched back in 2015, the Amazon Echo was one of the first smart speakers available to the public.
-Since then, it has been upgraded and improved and is now in its third reincarnation.
-With 360° speakers powered by Dolby, hands-free calling and the ability to be used as an intercom between rooms, the Amazon Echo offers a lot for under £50.
+Since then, it has been upgraded and improved and is now in its fourth reincarnation.
+With 360° speakers powered by Dolby, hands-free calling and the ability to be used as an intercom between rooms, the Amazon Echo offers a lot for £90.

-Powered by Google Assistant – Google’s answer to Amazon’s Alexa – the Google Home is designed to give “real-time” answers to questions such as “will it rain later in London?” or “What meetings do I have today?”
+Powered by Google Assistant – Google’s answer to Amazon’s Alexa – the Google Nest Audio is the latest smart speaker from the company and is designed to give “real-time” answers to questions such as “will it rain later in London?” or “What meetings do I have today?”

 It has most of the other key features, too, such as connecting to an assortment of Google Home accessories, playing music, and it can support multiple users.
-This last feature is particularly useful if more than one family member want to use Google Home to keep track of appointments.
+This last feature is particularly useful if more than one family member want to use the smart speaker to keep track of appointments.
 Google Assistant should be able to tell each family member their individual appointments just by identify who is speaking.

 If you’d rather a smaller speaker, the Google Nest Mini offers many of the same features in a more compact form.